apache/flink/docs/table.md

 ---
-title: "Language-Integrated Queries (Table API)"
+title: "Table API - Relational Queries"
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one